-Based on current analysis the condition of the estuary seems to be improving over the period 2013-2023, with nine of the eleven sites rated good to very good for 2022/23.
-For the first time a grade for Lake Illawarra as a whole has been calculated.
-The Lake was graded as being in Good condition or a B rating.
+Based on current analysis the condition of the estuary seems to be stable with similar results to last year with nine of the eleven sites rated good to very good for 2023/24, albeit with a few less sites being in very good condition.
+This can be attributed to the rainfall over the summer increasing the chlorophyll-a and turbidity values over the summer.
+The Lake was graded as being in Good condition or a B rating, which was the same grading as last year (Wollongong City Council 2023).
 Lake Illawarra appears resilient and maintaining good estuary health.
 It is important to note that this is based on only two indicators of estuary health and other ecological impacts may be occurring.

-Two foreshore sites were rated as Fair- Site 6 in Griffins Bay and Site 4 at Burroo Bay.
+Two foreshore sites were rated as Fair-Site 6 in Griffins Bay and Site 4 at Burroo Bay.
 Site 6 has continuously been rated as fair to very poor since 2013/14, indicating the high input of nutrients and sediment from the catchment in this area and the lack of flushing that occurs in this bay.
+Griffins Bay (Site 6) had TN values higher than the recommended guideline 10 out the 12 sampling events and Site 4 also had high TN values for 75% of the sampling events.
+This pattern of these two sites having high TN values is reflective of patterns in other years.
+Site 6 also had several high chlorophyll-a values over the summer period that were double the recommended guideline value.
 Site 4 was also rated fair largely due to several high turbidity values that were double the recommended guideline value.
-These high values were not experienced during the 2021/22 summer when the site received a good rating (Wollongong City Council 2022).
 This result could be due to a number of influences.
 It is situated near to two catchment inputs - Macquarie Rivulet and Horsley Inlet which could be the source of the high turbidity values.
 Also, it is located at the Oak Flats Sailing Club and turbulence from activities at the foreshore would be contributing to high turbidity values.
 Lastly it is in a slightly enclosed bay and hence would not receive much flushing and the residence time would be greater.